 Allocation of transportation funding in Illinois is governed largely by arbitrary formulas that do not reflect the most pressing needs throughout the state.
 A more transparent, performance-based approach would steer limited resources toward the most critical projects, and shed light on how investment decisions are made.
-IDOT has made progress with a performance-based project-ranking process used in the FY18-22 Multi-year Highway Program for capacity projects, but additional efforts to support data-driven decision making and transparency are needed.
+IDOT has made progress with a performance-based projectranking process used in the FY18-22 Multi-year Highway Program for capacity projects, but additional efforts to support data-driven decision making and transparency could enable the state to move away from formulas, such as arbitrarily allocating 45 percent of transportation revenues to northeastern Illinois regardless of needs.